philipellisis/arduino-virtual-pinball-board/readme.md

 - Ability to configure maximum output values on any of the PWM outputs
 - Ability to configure maximum "on" time for any outputs to save components that might not support 100% duty cycle
 - Ability to trigger any output from the button inputs (for example, to allow flipper solenoids to trigger automaticaly when the flipper buttons are pressed, regardless of software support)
-- Support for analog nudge data that gets sent to the x/y axis on the joystick
+- Support for analog nudge data that gets sent to the x/y axis on the Gamepad1

 ### How to configure and test outputs